 - Move the wheelchair as close as possible to the seat to which you would like to sit, with the castors pointed forward.
-Lock the rear wheels by applying the brakes.
+Lock the wheels by applying the brakes.
+Fold the footplate up and push the footrest/legrest to the side, remove / swing away the armrest to falicitate the transfert.

-Fold both footplate up and push the footrest/legrest to the side, remove / swing away the armrest to facilitate the transfer.
 Shift your body towards the place where you want to sit while distributing your weight to the arms and hands (figures 8 & 8A).